pingcap/docs-dm/en/task-configuration-file.md

 # The filter rule set of the block allow list of the matched table of the upstream database instance.
 block-allow-list:        # Use black-white-list if the DM's version <= v2.0.0-beta.2.
   bw-rule-1:             # The name of the block and allow lists filtering rule of the table matching the upstream database instance.
-    do-dbs: ["all_mode"] # Allow list of upstream tables needs to be replicated.
+    do-dbs: ["all_mode"] # Allow list of upstream tables needs to be migrated.
 # ----------- Instance configuration -----------
 mysql-instances:
-  # The ID of the upstream instance or replication group.
+  # The ID of the upstream instance or migration group.
 It can be configured by referring to the `source-id` in the `dm-master.toml` file.
   - source-id: "mysql-replica-01"
     block-allow-list:  "bw-rule-1"
     mydumper-thread: 4             # The number of threads that Mydumper uses for dumping data.
     loader-thread: 16              # The number of threads that Loader uses for loading data.
-    syncer-thread: 16              # The number of threads that Syncer uses for replicating incremental data.
+    syncer-thread: 16              # The number of threads that Syncer uses for migrating incremental data.

   - source-id: "mysql-replica-02"
     block-allow-list:  "bw-rule-1" # Use black-white-list if the DM's version <= v2.0.0-beta.2.